Expenses scandal roils Cameron ahead of European elections

 The Conservatives might fare much better if an election to the British parliament were held.
 British voters often use European elections to vent their frustration at mainstream parties, while returning to vote for them in UK-only polls.

-YouGov said debating victories by Nigel Farage, UKIP's leader, in two recent TV debates on Europe against Nick Clegg, Britain's deputy prime minister and leader of the Liberal Democrats, Cameron's junior coalition partner, had put UKIP on course to win the European vote.
+YouGov said debating victories by Nigel Farage, UKIP's leader, in two recent TV debates on Europe against Nick Clegg, deputy prime minister and leader of the Lib Dems, Cameron's junior coalition partner, had put UKIP on course to win the European vote.

 However, it predicted UKIP would struggle to convert its success into seats at a British national election in 2015, where the voting system favours the bigger more established parties.